 Outcome Measure Latest result 2027 Milestone 2040 target Trend

 No child lives in Children in deepest poverty 23.4% 19.5% 0% No major change

 poverty

 All children and young NEET % 16-17 age inc not 3.7% 2.3% 1.7% Improving

 people up to the age knowns

 of 25 are in education,

 employment or

 training

-Children have an GCSE results (average 44.5% TBC Luton is in the top 25% for Improving
+Children have an GCSE results (average 45% - 6th out of 11 4th out of 11 statistical Luton is in the top 25% for Improving

-excellent education attainment 8 score) attainment 8 compared to
+excellent education attainment 8 score) statistical neighbours neighbours attainment 8 compared to

-towns like us
+towns like us - in top 3 out of 11.

 Children are included Percentage of permanent 0.06% 0.04% 0% Improving

 at school exclusions

 Early years children Percentage of children who 61% 62% 75% N/A

 develop inline with achieve the Good Level of

 expected standards Development at the end of

 the reception year

-More children being Number of children in care 420 380 250 No major change
+More children are Number of children in care 420 380 250 No major change

 safely cared for by

 their families

 Children are healthy Obesity levels at year 6 42.5% 41.8% 36.6% No major change

-At Mary Seacole Housing, we are dedicated to creating a child-friendly town by empowering young people and amplifying their voices.
+MARY SEAC LE At Mary Seacole Housing, we are HOUSING ASSOCIATION dedicated to creating a child-friendly town by empowering young people and amplifying their voices.
 In 2024, we delivered several initiatives for example "Our Youth Voices" Podcast, which now features over 15 episodes, provides a platform for young people to share their opinions, and challenge inequalities that effect them.
 We also focus on raising aspirations through volunteering and job readiness programs, supporting transitions into work and increasing opportunities through SEND internships and work experience programmes via the Seacole Academy.
 Alongside these efforts, we continue to provide safe, stable accommodation for individuals experiencing homelessness.
 By combining advocacy, skill-building, and support, we strive to build resilience, foster community engagement, and make a lasting impact on the lives of vulnerable individuals and young people alike.

-education and training in priority skills; equipping people for the modern, sustainable economy and driving growth across our town.
+Barnfield College Barnfield College delivers targeted education and training in priority skills; equipping people for the modern, sustainable economy and driving growth across our town.
 We seek to remove barriers to education to ensure lifelong learning is accessible to all in Luton.

-Chiltern Learning Trust is committed to improving the life chances of the offers available.
+Chiltern Learning Trust is committed to improving the life chances of the Luton community, by improving standards of education across our primary and secondary schools and supporting the development and wellbeing of our teachers.
+We support student with their post-16 choices by providing a class-leading careers service to help signpost the best offers available.
 This year at Chiltern Trust, we have once again showcased our commitment to excellence and high achievement for all learners across our fifteen schools. our schools celebrated significant achievements, with strong GCSE outcomes placing five of our Luton schools among the highest performing in the region.
 This was complemented by the continual improvement of KS2 results and fantastic A-Level results.